 - Assistant Professor of Comparative American Studies and Africana Studies

-- Director, Office of Undergraduate Research;Affiliate of GSFS
+- Director, Office of Undergraduate Research

-- Bachelor of Arts, University of Pennsylvania, 2002
+- BA, University of Pennsylvania, 2002

-- Master of Arts, University of Michigan, 2005
+- MA, University of Michigan, 2005

-- Doctor of Philosophy, University of Michigan 2010
+- PhD, University of Michigan 2010

 Afia Ofori-Mensa is a specialist in narratives and cultures of communities of color in the 20th- and 21st-century U.S. Her primary research interests are in ethnic studies, American studies, women’s and gender studies, and popular culture studies.
 Her current book project examines relationships among femininity, race, and U.S. national identity using beauty pageantry and princess culture as case studies.

-She came to Oberlin as an Oberlin College-University of Michigan Partnership Postdoctoral Fellow and is now Assistant Dean and Director of the Office of Undergraduate Research.
+She came to Oberlin as an Oberlin College-University of Michigan Partnership Postdoctoral Fellow and is now assistant dean and director of the Office of Undergraduate Research.

 Brian Su-Jen Chung and Afia Ofori-Mensa.
-“The School and ‘The Streets': Race, Class, Sound, and Space in Step Up and Step Up 2."
+“The School and ‘The’: Race, Class, Sound, and Space in Step Up and Step Up 2.’’
 In Movies, Moves, and Music: The Sonic World of Dance Films.
 Edited by Mark Evans and Pauline Manley.
 Equinox: London.
 2016.

-- CAST/AAST 117: Immigrant and Second-Generation American Narratives
+- CAST/AAST 117 Immigrant and Second-Generation American Narratives

-- CAST/AAST 240: How to Win a Beauty Pageant: Race, Gender, Culture, and U.S. National Identity
+- CAST/AAST 240 How to Win a Beauty Pageant: Race, Gender, Culture, and U.S. National Identity

-- CAST/AAST 345: Narratives of Passing
+- CAST/AAST 345 Narratives of Passing